alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 which provide electricity for its operation.
 We are envisioning a rather bulky aircraft similar to the design below, given suitable aerodynamics.
-This is a reference design which is 10 meters long and wide and stands 5 meters high.
+Our reference design is 10 meters long and wide and stands 5 meters high.

 ![Top and back views of the main body.](pics/avis-aeterna-top.png "Top view of a flying wing curvy delta design, 10 meters wide and long.
 Also back view with two fans on top, 5 meters high.")